starfederation/datastar-restructure-interim/design/SDK.md

 #### Args

-Data is a JS or JSON object that will be sent to the browser to update signals in the store.
-The data ***must*** be a valid JS object.
-Usually this will be in the form of a JSON string.
+Data is a JavaScript object or JSON string that will be sent to the browser to update signals in the store.
+The data ***must*** evaluate to a valid JavaScript.
 It will be converted to signals by the Datastar client side.

 ##### Options